mediastudiespress/organization/operations/annual_reports/annual-report-msp-2020.md

 ## 5. Newsletter

 We are launching a [quarterly newsletter](https://www.mediastudies.press/newsletter).
-In fact, this Annual Report, in a nhtml version, will be the first, January 2021 edition.
+In fact, this Annual Report, in an html version, will be the first, January 2021 edition.

 <P style="page-break-before: always">